dasz4376/sports-betting-ai-assistant/README.md

 ## 🐛 Troubleshooting

 ### "Connection error" in frontend
-1. Check backend is running: `http://localhost:8000`
+1. Check backend is running
 2. Verify CORS is enabled (already configured)
 3. Check browser console for errors